IoT-Based Patient Monitoring Systems: An Overview

 Collecting and Transmitting Real-Time Data

-Example of a PCB that could be used in a device to collect and wirelessly transmit patient data.
+An example of a PCB that could be used in a device to collect and wirelessly transmit patient data.

 Analyzing Patient Data

-IoT-based health devices enable health care providers to collect more patient data than ever before.
+IoT-based health devices enable healthcare providers to collect more patient data than ever before.

 This new influx of patient data has fueled a new industry of people dedicated to developing software to uncover patterns and trends within the data that can improve diagnosis and treatment.